CKs-Technology-News/PrivacyTools/README.md

 - GNU IceCat (Outdated since 2019) only [preview releases](https://en.wikipedia.org/wiki/GNU_IceCat) getting updated frequently.
 - [Google Chrome](https://notochrome.org/)
 - [Inox archived](https://github.com/gcarq/inox-patchset)
 - [LibreWolf](https://librewolf.net/), similar like Ungoogled it is nothing but a hobby project.
 You can tweak vanilla Firefox version yourself and get a learning effect without depending on yet another third-party fork.
 The claim the project leaders made that this is independent from Mozilla is pure nonsense, they use Firefox as upstream and there is no independent development aside from changing some configuration related stuff and other gimmicks.
-Independence is not, I fork xyz and do some changes on my own.
+Independence is not, I fork xyz and do some mini changes on my own.
 Independence would be to actually work on the entire Browser yourself, which is not the case.
 - [Maxthon](https://www.maxthon.com/), its closed source and its main goal seems to be features not privacy + not frequently updated.
 - [Opera](https://old.reddit.com/r/operabrowser/comments/i4hxjl/opera_privacy_and_concerns/) (Norway/China / Opera (company), Otello Corporation, Golden Brick Capital/Qihoo 360) which [comes with extensions you cannot uninstall](https://forums.opera.com/topic/46587/amazon-promotion-extension).
 - Samsung Internet (South Korea)